ninjadev/blog/_posts/2013-07-15--Making-of-TUNL-MNTN-WTER.md

 Ninjadev started dabbling in the demoscene last year when three of us visited our first demo party last summer.
 For those not in the know, the demoscene is a computer art subculture where the main focus, apart from partying, is on creating demos - computer programs that generate audiovisual art in real time.
-Solskogen 2012, the of the biggest demoparty in Norway, welcomed us with open arms, and we released a web demo called [HONEYCOMB](http://pouet.net/prod.php?which=59501).
+Solskogen 2012, the biggest demoparty in Norway, welcomed us with open arms, and we released a web demo called [HONEYCOMB](http://pouet.net/prod.php?which=59501).
 This year twice as many of us went, intent on making a demo that was at least longer than last year's demo, which clocked in at about 1 minute and 30 seconds - about as much time as it takes to *insert silly yet ordinary thing which takes about 90 seconds*.

 ## Why begin now when you can begin later?